-V. Conclusion
+IV.
+Conclusion

 This Court has articulated serious concerns about the reasonableness of Commerce's use of the Cohen's d test and its mechanical application of the threshold for identifying large differences in prices when the prices being compared do not satisfy the fundamental assumptions underlying Cohen's d and the thresholds for effect size.
 Those concerns are well-founded.
 Commerce's Cohen's d test is not a reasonable test to identify significant difference between groups of prices, because it does not reliably measure what it purports to measure.
+Its outcomes are driven as much by the extent to which the groups that Commerce compares defy the assumptions as by the extent to which the prices in those groups differ.